New Blog Posts or Content Changes Don’t Show Up Right Away

 90 days(screenshot taken on May 5th 2021).
 This will prevent new content showing up right away.

-If you see this issue, check your .htaccess rules, or ask your web host if it’s in the server configuration.
+If you don't see the expected headers, check your .htaccess rules, or ask your web host if it’s in the server configuration.
 In the .htaccess file, any caching rules that are outside of the block created by WP Rocket, could conflict.

 The WP Rocket section starts with: